seanmun/kinetic-email/CONTEXT.md

-An educational platform explaining kinetic email concepts A showcase of practical examples with code and live previews A future playground for creating kinetic emails Eventually, a service to send example emails to visitors
+An educational platform explaining kinetic email concepts A showcase of practical examples with code and live previews A portfolio of client projects with interactive email previews A future playground for creating kinetic emails Eventually, a service to send example emails to visitors